 Internal therapyThis section has been translated automatically.

-Acute attack of gout: Indometacin (e.g. Amuno) 3 times 50 mg/day or Acemetacin 120-180 mg/day (e.g. Rantudil forte 2-3 cps/day).
-Alternatively naproxen 500-1250 mg/day, divided into 2-3 ED p.o. or colchicine (Colchicum Dispert Drg.)
-1 mg every hour for 4 hours, then 0.5-1 mg every 2 hours until the symptoms subside.
+Acute gout attack: Indometacin (e.g. Amuno) 3 times 50 mg/day or acemetacin 120-180 mg/day (e.g. Rantudil forte 2-3 Kps./day).
+Alternatively, naproxen 500-1250 mg/day divided into 2-3 ED p.o. or colchicine (Colchicum Dispert Drg.)
+1 mg hourly for 4 hrs, then 0.5-1 mg every 2 hrs until symptoms subside.
 Maximum daily dose 8 mg.
-Side effects: Diarrhea frequently (do not stop therapy, treatment with Imodium).
+Side effect: Diarrhea common (do not discontinue therapy, treat with Imodium).
 Improvement of arthritis under colchicine usually prompt.
-Repeat the therapy the next day with half the dose.
-On day 3 1.5 mg colchicine per day.
-Treatment duration: 5 days.
-In case of renal insufficiency lower dosage.
+Repeat therapy the next day with half the dose.
+On the 3rd day 1.5 mg colchicine/day.
+Duration of treatment: 5 days.
+Lower dose in renal insufficiency.

-Alternatively: Ibuprofen (2x 600mg), if necessary combined with prednisolone orally (50mg); reduce decreasing dosage to 0 within 1 week.
+Alternative: Ibuprofen (2x 600mg), if necessary combined with prednisolone orally (50mg); reduce descending dosage to 0 within 1 week.

 TablesThis section has been translated automatically.

-Purine table: Foods that may be eaten with gout (values calculated as uric acid/100g)
+Purine table: Foods that may be eaten in gout (values calculated as uric acid/100g)